Naresh17025/M3_CAR-WIPER-SYSTEM/1_Requirements/README.md

 # WHAT
 The operational speed of a vehicle wiper is controlled by a wiper speed control mechanism based on rain conditions.
 To generate, the control system incorporates a rain sensor (30) that detects rain conditions.
 The amplitude of an analogue signal depends on the detected rain conditions.
 # WHY
-To keep the windscreen clean enough to give adequate view at all times.
+* To keep the windscreen clean enough to give adequate view at all times.
 #WHEN
-The windshield wipers remove rain and snow from the windshield, while the headlights improve visibility at night.
+* The windshield wipers remove rain and snow from the windshield, while the headlights improve visibility at night.
 # WHO
-Mark Anderson invented on 1902
+* A wiper speed control system for an automobile manages the wiper's functioning speed in response to weather conditions.
+# HOW
+* You can adjust the speed of the car wiper system according to the rainfall
+# WHERE
+* In general, car wipers are controlled by the stalk on the right side of the steering wheel.
 # HIGH LEVEL REQUIREMENTS
 | ID | Description | Status |
 | ---|:------------|:-------|